KhushiBhadange/ENTRYBOTX/README.md

 The two tiny modules in this project are a sales order (JavaFX) module that will import data from an excel sheet and an automated data entry module (Python) that will enter data automatically.

-## Demo
-* Video clip on youtube of the script execution. https://youtu.be/_jb6M0vqCLs

 ## Prerequisites

 You must have following programs/packages in order to run this project.